shivanshdave/2020-432/homework/hw06/README.md

 ## Why do it?

 Successful completion of this assignment will result in a 2 to 4 point bonus for your course grade, depending on how robust your work is.

+- If your site works, and accomplishes the general goal of getting a little bit of your work "out there" in a reasonable way, that's all we're looking for.
+- There's no need to include all of the things that are possible.
+- We'd be very happy with a modest meaningful step in the right direction.
+- There's also no need to spend any money to make this happen.

 ## Reviewing Your Work